 Students enrolled in the engineering and biomedical sciences programs at Wake Downtown are immersed in an active, roll-up-your-sleeves learning environment.
 Experiential learning normally reserved for graduate-level study is the cornerstone of these undergraduate opportunities.

-While most areas of study fall under Engineering, Biochemistry & Molecular Biology, and Medicinal Chemistry & Drug Discovery, courses in the humanities will also be offered in this interdisciplinary new space.
-To provide our Wake Downtown students with every advantage, we set up shop right next to the Wake Forest School of Medicine facilities—to give our undergraduates proximity to those labs and research spaces and encourage teaching and collaboration among faculty.
+While most areas of study fall under engineering, biochemistry & molecular biology, and medicinal chemistry & drug discovery, courses in the humanities will also be offered in this interdisciplinary new space.
+To provide our Wake Downtown students with every advantage, we set up shop right next to the Wake Forest School of Medicine facilities — giving our undergraduates proximity to those labs and research spaces and encouraging teaching and collaboration among faculty.

 455 Vine Street, Winston-Salem, NC 27101